My rating: 5 of 5 stars

-Goethe’s God, however, in the Prologue in Heaven, addresses Mephistopheles among the other “spirits of denial” and blandly proclaims, “I’ve never hated your likes much.”
-Mephistopheles refers to himself as a spirit that produces only good though he wills only bad, and we are reminded that Goethe was writing in a time and place where philosophers were defining negation and contradiction as the motive force of all development, personal and historical.
+In the Prologue in Heaven, however, Goethe’s God addresses Mephistopheles among the other “spirits of denial” and blandly proclaims, “I’ve never hated your likes much.”
+Mephistopheles refers to himself as a spirit that produces only good though he wills only evil, and we are reminded that Goethe was writing in a time and place where philosophers defined negation and contradiction as the motive force of all development, personal and historical.
 Mephistopheles may be more the hero of the play than Faust is, since Faust’s growth would be impossible without the devil’s dialectic.

 Faust, Part One counterposes to Mephistopheles’s irony the sentimental tragedy of Gretchen, a poor young woman that Faust seduces.
-Their romance ends in tears, with Gretchen’s mother and brother dead and herself sentenced to death after killing the child she had with Faust when he abandons her.
+Their romance ends in tears, with Gretchen’s mother and brother dead and herself sentenced to death for killing the child she bore Faust after he abandoned her.
 Gretchen represents what the 19th century would go on to honor as domestic woman, the angel in the house, a spirit of gentle inwardness that redeems the corruptions of the world.
 Faust addresses her as an angel, praises her maternal influence, and says:

 I feel, dear girl, where you are is all comfort,